 Pay back your debt in installments

 With a personal loan, you borrow a certain amount of money for a certain period of time, and pay it back in regular monthly installments.

 Sometimes, the loans are unsecured, which means you don’t have to put up collateral, like a house or car.
 The rate you pay is based on your credit history and credit score.

 Along with traditional banks and credit unions, you also can find personal loans at online banks, such as Discover; online nonbank lenders, such as SoFi; and peer-to-peer lenders, such as Lending Club.

 Expect a quick decision on whether you’re approved

-If you need a way to pay for such things as an unexpected car repair or medical bill, or even finance a big expense such as a wedding, a personal loan often will have a lower interest rate than a credit card advance.
-The average rate on a cash advance is 23.53%, according to CreditCards.com.
+If you need a way to pay for such things as an unexpected car repair or medical bill, or even finance a big type of expense (such as a wedding), a personal loan will often have a lower interest rate than a credit card advance.

 The cons of personal loans